Asher Miner: World War I

 During World War I, the 3rd Field Artillery was federalized as the 109th Field Artillery Regiment.
 While leading his regiment during the Meuse–Argonne offensive, Miner was severely wounded in fighting near Apremont, Ardennes.
 During the battle, one of Miner's batteries was providing direct support to an advancing Infantry unit and was required to move to a new position after receiving German counterbattery fire.
-Asher personally went forward to direct the battery to a new firing position and was struck by shrapnel from an incoming shell.
+Miner personally went forward to direct the battery to a new firing position and was struck by shrapnel from an incoming shell.
 He received too many wounds to count, and the lower portion of his right leg was blown off.
 Despite his wounds, Miner continued to direct his troops until he lost consciousness, after which several soldiers carried him to the rear area for medical aid rather than waiting for an ambulance, an action that was later credited with saving his life by ensuring he received immediate treatment.